trcwebdesign/alpha-video/docs/unraid-os.md

 Running this App over your own Domain is currently not supported.
 :::

 * The Subdomain you configure should be **over 3 Characters**.
-If Someone allready uses your adress, a random one will be generated and shown to you in the Container-Logs.
+If Someone already uses your adress, a random one will be generated and shown to you in the Container-Logs.

 After you are done with the Configuration you can hit "Apply" and Continue [HERE](https://alpha-video.andrewstech.me/docs/doc4)